 Geothermal energy is that produced naturally by the earth.
 In the form of steam or of water, this energy can be harnessed to warm up buildings or as a power supply and, since such heat is produced on a continual basis, it is considered a type of renewable energy.

-Greenfield land or site

-Land which has not been developed before or land where evidence of Applies to most sites outside built-up area boundaries.
+Greenfield land or site Land which has not been developed before or land where evidence of previous development has gone.
+Applies to most sites outside built-up area boundaries.